sourcegraph/about/blogposts/thyme-a-simple-cli-to-measure-human-time-and-focus.md

 All the information Thyme collects is kept safely on your local disk so you have full control over your data.
 It never sends any information over the Internet.

 Thyme currently supports Linux (with X-Windows) and macOS support is on the way soon.
 It’s built with simplicity and hackability in mind.
-The code is [open-source](https://sourcegraph.com/github.com/sourcegraph/thyme/-/def/GoPackage/github.com/sourcegraph/thyme/cmd/thyme/-/main.go/TrackCmd/Execute), [well-documented](https://godoc.org/github.com/sourcegraph/thyme), and easily extensible.
+The code is [open source](https://sourcegraph.com/github.com/sourcegraph/thyme/-/def/GoPackage/github.com/sourcegraph/thyme/cmd/thyme/-/main.go/TrackCmd/Execute), [well-documented](https://godoc.org/github.com/sourcegraph/thyme), and easily extensible.
 [Try it out](https://github.com/sourcegraph/thyme) and [let us know what you think](http://twitter.com/srcgraph)!